ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_08_slides.md

 |         |                  | Usefulness             |                   | ~~React~~              |
 | ~~9~~   | ~~Liveness~~     | ~~Performance Spaces~~ |                            | ~~Modzilla Hubs~~  |

 ---
+.header[Creative Coding I]

+## Learning Objectives

+With this course, you will

+--
+* advance your ability to write code,

+--
+* advance your ability to conceptualize and design,

+--
+* acquire fundamental knowledge of web technologies,

+--
+* use software development in a creative context, and

+--
+* implement specific design goals.

+---